 About Princeton University

 Chartered in 1746 as the College of New Jersey — the name by which it was known for 150 years — Princeton University was British North America’s fourth college.
 Located in Elizabeth for one year and then in Newark for nine, the College of New Jersey moved to Princeton in 1756.
 It was housed in Nassau Hall, which was newly built on land donated by Nathaniel FitzRandolph.
-Nassau Hall contained the entire College for nearly half a century.
-In 1896, when expanded program offerings brought the College university status, the College of New Jersey was officially renamed Princeton University in honor of its host community of Princeton.
+In 1896, when expanded program offerings brought the College university status, the College of New Jersey was officially renamed Princeton University.
 Four years later, in 1900, the Graduate School was established.

-Fully coeducational since 1969, Princeton for the past academic year (2013-14) enrolled 7,910 students — 5,244 undergraduates (825 of whom are New Jersey residents, representing almost every county in the state) and 2,666 graduate students (degree candidates only).
+Fully coeducational since 1969, Princeton for the past academic year (2014-15) enrolled 7,946 students — 5,275 undergraduates and 2,671 graduate students.
 The ratio of undergraduate students to faculty members (in full-time equivalents) is 6 to 1.

-The University provides its students with academic, extracurricular and other resources — in a residential community committed to diversity in its student body, faculty and staff — that prepare them for positions of leadership and lives of service in many fields of human endeavor.
+The University provides its students with academic, extracurricular and other resources — in a residential community committed to diversity — that prepare them for positions of leadership and lives of service in many fields of human endeavor.

 Living up to its unofficial motto, “In the Nation’s Service and in the Service of All Nations,” Princeton University has educated thousands of individuals who have dedicated their lives to public service, including two U.S. presidents (Woodrow Wilson and James Madison); hundreds of U.S. and state legislators (the House of Representatives, for example, has housed a Princeton alumnus every year since it first met in 1789); and 44 governors, including 11 New Jersey governors.

 As a global research university, Princeton seeks to achieve the highest levels of distinction in the discovery and transmission of knowledge and understanding.
 At the same time, Princeton is distinctive among research universities in its commitment to undergraduate teaching.
-Interdisciplinary work is vital to Princeton and is reflected in a full spectrum of academic programs, including such initiatives as the Lewis Center for the Arts, the Center for African American Studies, the Princeton Neuroscience Institute and the Princeton Institute for International and Regional Studies.
+Interdisciplinary work is vital to Princeton and is reflected in a full spectrum of academic programs.

 Princeton’s main campus consists of approximately 9 million square feet of space in more than 180 buildings on 500 acres.
-The University also accommodates more than 1,000 units (2013-14), totaling more than 1.2 million square feet, of rental housing for graduates and faculty/staff.
-Including Springdale Golf Course and Lake Carnegie, the University owns more than 975 acres in Princeton, more than 895 acres in Plainsboro Township and more than 520 acres in West Windsor Township.
+The University also accommodates more than 1,000 units, totaling more than 1.2 million square feet, of rental housing for graduates and faculty/staff.
+The University owns more than 975 acres in Princeton, more than 895 acres in Plainsboro Township and more than 510 acres in West Windsor Township.

-The University, with approximately 6,323 benefits-eligible employees, is one of the region’s largest private employers.
-It plays a major role in the educational, cultural and economic life of the area by bringing close to 790,000 visitors and approximately $2 billion in economic activity to the region.
+The University, with approximately 6,500 benefits-eligible employees, is one of the region’s largest private employers.
+It brings close to 800,000 visitors and approximately $2 billion in economic activity to the region.